 A Louisiana metal hip replacement lawsuit may be option for patients who have suffered complications as a result of a metal on metal hip replacement procedure.
 Metal on metal hip replacement surgery is meant to help restore mobility, relieve pain and increase the function of a diseased hip joint.
-However, have experienced failure of the devices and other complications, including blood poisoning from metal debris.
+However, some patients have experienced failure of the devices and other complications, including blood poisoning from metal debris.
 Affected patients and their families may be able to file a lawsuit and recover damages with the help of a Louisiana metal hip replacement lawsuit attorney.

 If you or someone you love has had a metal-on-metal hip implant and experienced complications, contact Attorney Group for Louisiana.
 We can help answer your questions and explain your options to you.
 If you choose to pursue a case, we can connect you with an affiliated Louisiana hip replacement lawsuit attorney who can help you throughout the legal process.

 - Louisiana Apex ARC Hip Replacement System Lawsuit